Why Wind Projects Stall: The Business Case for Collaborative Design

 For boards and investors, the sums are simple:

-• Not doing AT PACE: one year of delay ≈ €9–14 million lost revenue on a typical 50 MW onshore project.
+• Not going AT PACE: at least one year of delay ≈ €9–14 million lost revenue on a typical 50 MW onshore project for operation-focused developers, or for those creating RTB projects for sale – more premium-destroying projects in their portfolio

-• Doing AT PACE: higher approval probability, smoother permitting, stronger licence to operate, and lower risk to upfront capital.
+• Going AT PACE: higher approval probability, smoother permitting, stronger licence to operate, and lower risk to upfront capital.

-The investment is modest and manageable: a structured, time-boxed collaboration programme with measurable outputs (stakeholder clarity, agreed ground rules, option logs, community-impact architecture).
+The investment is modest and manageable as it is incorporated into core business rather than structured as a ‘community engagement add-on’.
+It delivers a structured, time-bound collaboration programme with measurable outputs (stakeholder clarity, agreed ground rules, a design brief for the project that will guarantee its success, option and decision logs, community-impact management architecture / agreements).

-This is capex protection and NPV protection.
-In 2025 and beyond, ignoring social feasibility is as reckless as ignoring financial, technical, or legal due diligence was in the past.
+This is CapEx and NPV protection.
+Given the reality on the ground, from today and beyond, ignoring social feasibility is as reckless as ignoring financial, technical, or legal due diligence.

 9) How ELSA helps